MRoc/patcher/README.md

 * deleteRange: `opDeleteRange` removes an range for an array.
 Note that the last path element must be *range*.
 * swapRanges: `opSwapRangesRanges` swaps two ranges in an array.
 Note that the last path elements must be a array of two *range*s.

+Notes:

-All operations contain a path that describes where in the object tree the operation should be applied.
+* All operations contain a path that describes where in the object tree the operation should be applied.
-If a *range* into an array is specified, it must be an object of form `{ index: 2, length: 3}`.
+* If a *range* into an array is specified, it must be an object of form `{ index: 2, length: 3}`.
+* Multiple succeeding `replace` operations might be grouped in a single history step if the last transaction only consistes out of a single `replace` on the same path.

 ## Examples